google/WebFundamentals/src/content/en/fundamentals/performance/webpack/decrease-frontend-size.md

 exports.push([module.i,<strong>".comment {\r\n  color: black;\r\n}"</strong>,""]);
 </pre>

-UglifyJS can't compress this code because it's a string.
+UglifyJS can’t compress this code because it’s a string.
 To minify the file content, we need to configure the loader to do this:

 <pre class="prettyprint">